What’s in Trump’s ‘big, beautiful’ bill that passed the House

 The magnitude of the measures is evident in the estimates of the cost they would incur or the savings they would produce.

-The tax changes in the package would add $3.8 trillion to the nation’s debt over a decade, according to a Congressional Budget Office analysis released Wednesday before last-minute changes were made to the bill late that night.
+The tax changes in the package would add $3.8 trillion to the nation’s debt over a decade, according to a Congressional Budget Office analysis released before last-minute changes were made to the bill.

-Funding for Medicaid would be slashed by nearly $700 billion, according to CBO, though that figure will likely grow even larger once CBO factors in the late-night update.
+Funding for Medicaid would be slashed by nearly $700 billion, according to CBO, though that figure will likely grow even larger once CBO factors in changes made to the bill.
 The food stamps program would see a cut of $267 billion in federal support.

 House Republicans included other Trump campaign promises, such as significant investments in staffing at the US southern border, new systems to discourage immigration into the US and a gigantic new missile defense shield.
 Then there are other longtime GOP policy goals, such as an overhaul of the nation’s outdated air traffic system, new fees targeting electric cars and a pivot away from federal student loans.